 bearingdata.
 At the low end of the spectrum, the driving frequency and its orders obscure other features.

 Select the signal and, on the Analyzer tab, click Duplicate to generate a copy of it.
 Give the new signal the name

 envspec and drag it to the display.
 Compute the envelope spectrum of the signal using the Hilbert transform:

 Remove the DC value of the signal.
-On the Analyzer tab, click Preprocessing ▼ and select Detrend.
+On the Analyzer tab, select Detrend from the Preprocessing gallery.
 On the Detrend tab that appears, select

 Bandpass-filter the detrended signal.
-On the Analyzer tab, click Preprocessing ▼ and select Bandpass.
+On the Analyzer tab, select Bandpass from the Preprocessing gallery.
 On the Bandpass tab that appears, enter 2250 Hz and 3750 Hz as the lower and upper passband frequencies, respectively.
 Click Bandpass.

 Compute the envelope of the filtered signal.
-On the Analyzer tab, click Preprocessing ▼ and select Envelope.
+On the Analyzer tab, select Envelope from the Preprocessing gallery.
 On the Envelope tab that appears, select

 Remove the DC value of the envelope using Detrend.